equinix/terraform-provider-equinix/website/docs/r/device.html.markdown

 * `project_id`- The ID of the project the device belongs to
 * `facility` - The facility the device is in
 * `plan` - The hardware config of the device
 * `network` - The device's private and public IP (v4 and v6) network details.
-When a device is run without any special network configuration, it will have 3 newtworks: private IPv4, public IPv4 and an IPv6 in this order.
-The fields of the network attribute are:
+When a device is run without any special network configuration, it will have 3 networks:
+  * Public IPv4 at `packet_device.name.network.0`
+  * IPv6 at `packet_device.name.network.1`
+  * Private IPv4 at `packet_device.name.network.2`
+  Elastic addresses then stack by type - an assigned public IPv4 will go after the management public IPv4 (to index 1), and will then shift the indices of the IPv6 and private IPv4.
+Assigned private IPv4 will go after the management private IPv4 (to the end of the network list).
+  The fields of the network attributes are:
   * `address` - IPv4 or IPv6 address string
   * `cidr` - bit length of the network mask of the address
   * `gateway` - address of router
-  * `public` - whether address is routable from the Internet
+  * `public` - whether the address is routable from the Internet
   * `family` - IP version - "4" or "6"

 * `access_public_ipv6` - The ipv6 maintenance IP assigned to the device